Covariance spectrum of MAXI J1820+070: On the nature of the Comptonizing flow: Discussion

 \subsubsection{Multiple fields of seed photon}

 Another possibility responsible for the incoherent variability is associated with the complexity of the seed photon field.
-To examine this, we first consider disk photons as the seed photons involved in the inverse Compton scattering process. \citet{Uttley2025} constructs a model in which the interplay between the disk seed photons and the corona is taken into account to simulate the Comptonization variability.
+To examine this, we first consider disk photons as the seed photons involved in the inverse Compton scattering process. \cite{Uttley2024} constructs a model in which the interplay between the disk seed photons and the corona is taken into account to simulate the Comptonization variability.
 Based on their model, we conducted a simulation considering 10 groups of disk photons with different seed energies.
 All of these photons were Compton up-scattered by thermal electrons in the corona via inverse-Compton processes.
-Since the broadband noise arises due to propagating accretion rate fluctuations, the input seed photon variations should be almost the same.
+Then we derive the overall variability spectrum over a broad energy band.
+Since the BBN is thought to arise from propagating accretion rate fluctuations, the input seed photon variations of all 10 groups are expected to be almost identical.
 In this case, we found that we could not reproduce the reduction of the coherence in the hard X-ray band (see Fig. \ref{coh}), as all the resulting power-law emission variations remained coherent.
-We could reproduce only the broad reduction in coherence when using independent input signals for each power-law component.
+However, when the input seed photon variations of the 10 groups are assumed to be independent of each other, a broad reduction in coherence naturally emerges.
+This suggests that the seed photons may originate from multiple components, rather than exclusively from the accretion disk.

-In this framework, we conclude that the seed photons for inverse-Compton scattering must have two origins: the disk blackbody and synchrotron emission \citep{yang2015}, and it is the Comptonization of synchrotron emission as seed photons that is responsible for the incoherent variability.
+In this framework, we conclude that the seed photons for inverse-Compton scattering should have two origins: the disk blackbody and synchrotron emission \citep{yang2015}, and it is the Comptonization of synchrotron emission as seed photons that is responsible for the incoherent variability.